NorbertCode/gravity_simulation/docs/simulation.md

 #### calculate_next(self, point_object: PointObject) -> PointObject
 Calculates the next position of the given point_object, based on its and the [_center_obj](#_center_obj)'s properites.

-Uses a parameter passed by the function instead of the class' property to allow for running the calculation without modifying the actual instance.
+Uses a parameter passed by the function instead of the class' property to allow for running the calculation without modifying the actual instance and storing all steps of the simulation.

+All the calculations visible [here](https://www.desmos.com/calculator/jwtleflsny)

 ### run_simulation_for_obj()
 #### run_simulation_for_obj(self, steps: int, point_object: PointObject) -> list[PointObject]: